-Matter of Balance is a free, 8-week workshop to learn how to manage your concerns about falling.
+Matter of Balance is a free, 9-week virtual workshop to learn how to manage your concerns about falling.
 Many older adults experience concerns about falling and restrict their activities.
 Matter of Balance is an award-winning program designed to manage falls and increase activity levels.
 The program emphasizes practical strategies to manage falls.

 Who Should Attend?

 Has fallen or is at risk for falls